Python-Test-Engineer/PyTest-Full-Stack/COMMANDS.md

 ## Coverage

+For brevity, we will select a subset of tests:

-`python -m pytest -vs --cov-report html --cov .`
+`python -m pytest -vs tests\02_py_coffee --cov-report html --cov .`

 A report `index.html` will be in htmlcov folder.